 The Forum also organises a one-day postgraduate workshop every academic year (usually in February/March), each time focussing on a specific topic (e.g. interviewing in Cuba, Cuban responses to research on Cuba, applying theory and methodology to Cuba, etc.).
 This workshop is open to any postgraduate working on Cuba in Europe.

 The Forum is managed by the University of Nottingham’s Centre for Research on Cuba, through its Management Committee.
-For that purpose, two Cuban colleagues are members of that Committee:
+For that purpose, Cuban colleagues are also members of that Committee (Committee members from 2021 TBC).

 International advisory board